 Stimulating workouts drive progress, while the others play important supporting roles.
 If approximately 25% of your workouts are classified as stimulating, you should feel a sense of accomplishment, as this is a sustainable level of stimulus.
 However, some months you might race ahead, and others you may pull back.
 This happens when the AI adjusts your training to sync with the rhythms of daily life.
 Whether you have a good day or week or not, the AI has your back.

-This might sound weird at first, but if you look at these charts and get the idea that it’s all just a bunch of random movement (NOISE), that’s actually what we want to see most of the time.
-So if you spot check these and don’t notice anything special, that’s perfectly fine.
-It’s only when the movement in these charts starts materializing into some definable trend that something out of the ordinary is happening (SIGNAL).
-That might be good news or it could be bad news.
-Some trends to look out for are periods of time with low readiness levels and wellness that trends down.
-That’s a good signal for using a few easy training days until wellness and readiness revert back into normal ranges.
-Another scenario is readiness above normal and wellness trending upwards.
-This is a good signal for conducting strength tests if it has been a while since your last tests.
+At first, it might sound odd, but if you examine these charts and think they resemble random movement (NOISE), that’s what we want to see most of the time.
+If you spot-check them and don’t notice anything special, that’s perfectly fine.
+When the movement in these charts starts forming a definable trend, something out of the ordinary is happening (SIGNAL).
+This could be good or bad news.
+Watch for periods with low readiness levels and wellness trending down, indicating a need for easy training days until wellness and readiness return to normal ranges.
+Alternatively, if readiness is above normal and wellness trends upward, it might be time for strength tests if it’s been a while since your last ones.

-Monotony – Successful programs must utilize overloading, but also must avoid the combination of excessive overloading with inadequate recovery.
-In practice, this means a regular alternation of large, medium, and small loads.
-High monotony means there is not enough variation in your training loads.
-Days off help lower high monotony if that ever becomes a problem.
+Load Variation – Successful programs must utilize overloading but also avoid excessive overloading combined with inadequate recovery.
+In practice, this means regularly alternating large, medium, and small loads.
+High monotony signifies insufficient variation in your training loads.
+Days off can help lower high monotony if it becomes problematic.